How to try a different web browser

 So for example, if you're reading email in Outlook or Thunderbird and you click a web link, your operating system will use which ever web browser has been set as the default web browser to open the link you just clicked.

-We have some guides to help you set your default browser to something other than what it's currently set to.
+We have some guides that show you how to set your default browser to something other than what it's currently set to.